A-Z topics

 Sexual Partners

-There are a few ways to tell partners.
-You can tell partners yourself or anonymously.
-Talk to your health care provider about what is right for you.
+There are a few ways to tell partners, talk to your health care provider about what is right for you.
+Some ways to let sexual partners know to get tested:

 Complications